Guides

 Before merging, decide how the final PDF should read.
 Put cover pages, forms, receipts, appendices, or supporting documents in the exact order you want readers to see them.

-• Add all PDF files
+• Add all the PDF files

-• Move files up or down
+• Move files up or down into reading order

 • Download one combined PDF